 Students who would like to enroll in 6000-level courses must complete the Non-Law Student Petition for Law Courses form and email it to email@example.com.
-Space is often available in 6000-level courses, but we need to manage enrollment via the petition form.
+Space is occasionally available in 6000-level courses but enrollment is managed via the petition form.

 Grading: In accordance with University policy, graduate, undergraduate, and law students who are in the same class may be graded separately and held to different standards of academic performance and accomplishment.

 Exams and Assignments: Non-law students must adhere to Law School policies on exams and assignments and must take exams according to the same schedule as law students (although the 3000-level classes will have exams on the undergraduate schedule).
 Exceptions are available only for extraordinary circumstances and may be granted only by the Law School Dean of Students.